What is the difference between used, rebuilt and remanufactured differentials?

 Where do used differentials come from?

 As used differentials have been removed from a vehicle, it’s more than likely that the vehicle was involved in a collision or has a fault not worth repairing.
+This could be a rear differential or rear axle.
 A fault not worth repairing is usually a higher mileage vehicle.
 A used differential from a vehicle that was in a collision may have lower mileage, but, during the collision, may have transmitted damage to the differential.